nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * There must be at **least one [prefix](#command-structure) followed by a [parameter](#command-structure)** and it **must not be empty**.

 :exclamation:**Multiple of the same prefixes:**<br>
 * `find n/attack n/on n/titan n/S2` does not mean `find n/attack on titan S2`.
-The former will only find show names that match with **S2** (as mentioned in [features](#command-structure)) while the latter will find all show names that match **attack, on, titan, and S2**.
+The former will only find show names that match with **S2** (as mentioned in the notes of [command structure](#command-structure)) while the latter will find all show names that match **attack, on, titan, and S2**.
 This is only applicable to the `NAME` parameter.
 * `find t/Anime t/Action` does not mean `find t/Anime Action`.
 The former will find show tags that match with **Anime** and **Action** in the `TAG` parameter while the latter will show you that it is an **invalid command format**.
 This is only applicable to the `TAG` parameter.
 * `find r/4 5` does not mean `find r/4 r/5`.
-The former will find all show ratings that match a 4 star rating and 5 star rating while the latter will find all shows with a 5 star rating.
+The former will find all show ratings with a 4 star rating and 5 star rating while the latter will find all shows with a 5 star rating.
 This is only applicable to the `RATING` parameter.

 </div>